maheshrajannan/ConcreteCrackDetection/README.md

    This is created through Terraform.

-### Let us helm chart launch 3 components of application
+### Let us USE helm chart to launch 3 components of application

    **Step-1** As a result, we have also created a `clusterPd`, `NFS server`, and `pvPvc`.